ack-kun/AutoFiles/README.md

 # AutoFiles

-GUI based file automator to manage your files.
-Makes a folder according to file extention and moves file to that specific folder as per extention.
+File management software with a graphical user interface. creates a folder based on the file extension and then transfers the file to that particular folder.

 ## Requirements